thepomeranian/flask_introduction/README.md

 ## What is Flask
 Flask is a highly flexible, small, simple, and elegant Python web framework.
 Generally, it is used with a templating framework, Jinja2 _(as mentioned above)_.

-For the purpose of this tutorial, we will start with the standard 'Hello World' tutorial from the official docs and then refactor it into a Django-like structure.
+For the purpose of this tutorial, we will start with the standard 'Hello World' tutorial from the official docs.

 ## Demo App: Hello World pt 1
 [`Link: Hello World`](http://flask.pocoo.org/docs/0.12/quickstart/#a-minimal-application)